Patient Centred Health-Technologies COMPSCI4101

 Course Aims

-The aim of this course is to give students an overview of human-centred digital healthcare design, why it is important but difficult and how to start to address common challenges in it.
-Students will be introduced to emerging areas of innovation in digital healthcare delivery, the challenges that are faced by designers, and the techniques from human-computer interaction, psychology and social sciences that help to improve address them.
+The aim of this course is to give students an overview of digital healthcare technologies from the perspectives of design, development and delivery.
+The following are the Aims: [A1] Understand the components of AI-based decision making, and how to develop an AI-based pipeline for a given healthcare task.
+[A2] Learn emerging areas of innovation in digital healthcare delivery, the challenges faced by designers, and the techniques from HCI, psychology and social sciences that help to address them.

 Intended Learning Outcomes of Course